ibagrak/algae/README.md

 # Algae is an application template for [Google App Engine](http://https://developers.google.com/appengine/)

 Algae is designed to get you up to speed and running on Google App Engine in less than 3 minutes and 42 seconds.
-Guaranteed or your back.
+Guaranteed or your money back.

 Algae integrates de facto industry standards (like Twitter Bootstrap and HTML5 Boilerplate) with features every web app needs (like user management and third-party authentication).
 It's flexible, functional, and easy to use.